MarcoVMF/Matematica-Aplicada/README.md

 English Version:

-That is a repository that utilize python to create algorithms of functions that i learned on the discipline of Applied Mathematics.
+That is a repository that utilize python to create algorithms of functions that I learned on the discipline of Applied Mathematics.